jbloomlab/phydms/_sources/acknowledgments.txt

 Citations
 ------------
-There is currently no citation for `phydms`_, but the following references describe initial versions of the :ref:`ExpCM` incorporated into `phydms`_:
+The current citation for `phydms`_ is:

+   * `Bloom, bioRxiv, DOI 10.1101/037689`_

+The following references are also relevant:

     * `Bloom, Mol Biol Evol, 31:1956-1978`_